code-423n4/docs/awarding/judging-criteria/supreme-court-decisions-fall-2023.md

 - Quality of the submission in the form of writing or presentation quality
 - Lack or incorrectness of the remediation steps

-## <span style="background:yellow">Recommendation: Standardize acceptance of reports based on automated findings</span>
+## Recommendation: Standardize acceptance of reports based on automated findings

 ~~When the only prerequisite for a high or medium issue is a Bot Race finding, and fixing the relevant bot race finding in the most logical common way will cause the issue to no longer exist, the issue is invalid.~~